biotite-dev/biotite/doc/contribute.rst

 Any documentation apart from the API reference is placed in the ``doc`` folder.
-*Biotite* uses *Sphinx* for building its documentation and therefore is based on *reStructuredText* files.
+*Biotite* uses *Sphinx* for building its documentation and therefore the documentation is based on *reStructuredText* files.
 The line length of these ``*.rst`` files is also limited to 79 characters, with the exceptions already mentioned above.